Expat Funeral Insurance in Spain

 For a full explanation of healthcare access, residency requirements and private medical insurance in Spain, see:

-How UEI Helps Expats Arrange Funeral Plans and Repatriation
+How UEI Helps Expats Arrange Funeral Plans and Repatriation in Spain

 - Clarify personal and family preferences